top of page

 Dec 17, 20256 min read

-Executive Dysfunction vs Demand Avoidance: How Evaluations Tell Them Apart
+Executive Dysfunction vs Demand Avoidance: Telling Apart

 Executive dysfunction vs demand avoidance both can sound like “they won’t,” but the mechanism matters.
 Learn how evaluations tell ADHD-style executive overload from a nervous-system threat response to demands—and what supports fit each pattern.